SuperDARN/rst/docs/user_guide/linux_install.md

 ## Library Requirements

 !!!
 Warning
-    sudo priviledges needed to install the various libraries If you do not have `sudo` privlidges please contanct the system administrator of your system to install the follow libraries for your distribution.
+    sudo privileges needed to install the various libraries If you do not have `sudo` privileges please contact the system administrator of your system to install the follow libraries for your distribution.

 ### Ubuntu